ornldaac/create_publication_quality_netcdf/README.md

 Link to the Python demonstration (Jupyter Notebook) presented in this webinar:
 [Python_Demo.ipynb](Python_Demo.ipynb)

 ## Related Tutorials
-More tutorials related to ORNL DAAC data and web services can be found at theORNL DAAC's Resources page: https://daac.ornl.gov/resources/.
+More tutorials related to ORNL DAAC data and web services can be found at the [ORNL DAAC Resources page](https://daac.ornl.gov/resources/).